Ada-Developers-Academy/daily-curriculum/week4/friday/homework_lesson_plan.md

 #### Sinatra Practice

 The purpose of the Sinatra Practice homework is to reiterate and practice the basics of a Sinatra application.
 The end result should be a single page website hosted on Heroku.
-The application will also be used as a "blank canvas" to learn and experiment with HTML and CSS
+The application will also be used as a "blank canvas" to learn and experiment with HTML and CSS in the next week.

 #### After this lesson you will be able to: